microsoft/minecraft-scripting-samples/build-challenge/README.md

 1. Setup.
 Here, the gameplay operator can deploy the Build Pads in their desired area of the map.
 You can also customize the center of the "donut" of pads as you see fit.
 1. Pre phase.
 Players can gather and hang out before the Build phase begins.
+1. Post phase.
+Voting is over, and the world is in adventure mode.

 ## How to play this content